• Skip to main content

 Download the free Marijuana Talk Kit from Partnership for Drug-Free Kids here

-The Partnership for Drug-Free Kids stresses that although there isn’t a script for talking about marijuana, there are a few common arguments and questions that tend to come up.
+The Partnership for Drug-Free Kids stresses that although there isn’t a script for talking about cannabis, there are a few common arguments and questions that tend to come up.
 Here are a couple of concrete examples they offer about how you could respond:

 Teen says: “I’m only doing it once in awhile on weekends, so it’s not a big deal.”